top of page

 • Will there be waves in the Strait?

-Yes, there will be waves and you may also experience swells and chop depending on the conditions.
+Yes, there will be waves and you may also experience swells and chop, depending on the conditions.
 You may experience turbulent waters when you are swimming near the Confederation Bridge as the waves bounce off the bridge pillars.
 Some swimmers experience sea sickness that may be caused by the motion of the water and/or swallowing salt water while swimming.
 We strongly recommend that you train in open water and salt water prior to The BIG SWIM to experience these conditions before event day.
 Rest assured that if the wind or waves are high enough to be unsafe to swimmers or kayakers, the swim will be canceled.

 • Will there be boats on the water to watch us?

 Yes.
-In addition to the kayaker that accompanies each swimmer, there are additonal “core” kayakers and safety boats on the water to track swimmers, assist participants as necessary, and to ensure the safety of all participants during the swim.
+In addition to the support kayaker that accompanies each swimmer, there are additonal “core” kayakers and safety boats on the water to track swimmers, assist participants as necessary, and to ensure the safety of all participants during the swim.
 These safety boats are responsible for emergency retrieval of swimmers or kayakers, if it becomes necessary.
 Swimmers may be pulled by any of these volunteers in the event they deem them unfit to participate.

 • What happens if I get in trouble or can't continue?